glycerine/fisherexact/README.md

 func FisherExactTest22(n11, n12, n21, n22 int) (
   less,
   greater,
-  two float64, // you want this, generally.
+  twoSidedPvalue float64, // you want this, generally.
   )

 // ChiSquaredTest22 input is the same.